 It’s hard to believe that the holidays are here, yet I say that every single year, so I’m convinced now that this is just how it works: time flies; the holidays show up on our doorsteps when we’re not looking.
 Rinse and repeat.

-Advent starts on December 1 this year, which is easy to remember, but technically it officially begins on the fourth Sunday before Christmas Day.
+It officially begins on the fourth Sunday before Christmas Day.
 For four weeks, we prepare inwardly and outwardly for the Feast of the Nativity on December 25, which kicks off the Christmastide season.

 If you’ve read AoS for a while, you know I’m a huge fan of Advent.
 This quiet, humble season gives us permission to ease into Christmas, reflect on our soul’s postures, and lean into the paradoxical feeling of already/not yet woven into the anticipation of Christmas.